 - Imagine you’re advising yourself as a friend to keep an objective perspective.

-- Large obstacles have large weaknesses – identify them and use them against them.
+- Large obstacles have large weaknesses — identify them and use them to overcome even the biggest challenge.

 - Use your will to accept what you cannot change and change the things you can.

 The Obstacle Is The Way Summary